MayaPriss/Hotel_Management-and-Bank_Queue-System/README.md

-# Hotel_Management
+# Hotel_Management and Bank_Queue System
-Hotel management system by Python
+Hotel Management System and Bank Queue System by Python